KatieWillis/DoubleDriveSimulator/README.md

 ___
 This repository contains jupyter notebooks associated with the manuscript "Double drives and private alleles for localised population genetic control" available at https://www.biorxiv.org/content/10.1101/2021.01.08.425856v2.

+We are currently using this to explore other questions.
+If you are interested in extending the code please get in touch.

 Katie Willis1 and Austin Burt1.

 1 Department of Life Sciences, Imperial College, Silwood Park, Ascot, SL5 7PY, UK